lokesh541/Website-Optimization/README.md

   ```

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

-Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!
+optimizations made to index.html file to get 95  pagespeed score for both mobile and desktop
+1. Compressed views/images/pizzeria.jpg and profilepic.jpg
+2. Used web font loader for loading google fonts
+3. Used async attribute for loading scripts and also moved scripts to the bottom of the page
+4. Used media attribute for loading css files

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.

-You will find instructive comments in main.js.
+1. Used getElementByClassName and getElementById instead of querySelector and querySelectorAll or DOM access
+2.Moved all the DOM access methods out of loop
+3.Used windows.innerHeight to calcualte no of moving pizzas on screen
+4. Used css3 transform for updating the postions of moving pizzas

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).